 How to Deploy SCEP Certificates Using Addigy and SecureW2

-A PKI certificate, an x.509 certificate issued by a Public Key Infrastructure (PKI), are critical in maintaining the trustworthiness and security of digital interactions.
+A PKI certificate, an X.509 certificate issued by a Public Key Infrastructure (PKI), is critical to maintaining the trustworthiness and security of digital interactions.
 These certificates allow applications and services to create secure connections and authenticate users or devices, making them essential to the entire PKI ecosystem.
-SCEP (Simple Certificate Enrollment Protocol) plays a crucial role in automating digital certificate enrollment by reducing the manual dependency on network admins in any network infrastructure.
-Addigy, a mobile device management (MDM) platform built specifically for Apple settings in the cloud, provides efficient device management by letting IT departments remotely adjust settings, handle app administration, and impose security standards on Apple gadgets.
+SCEP (Simple Certificate Enrollment Protocol) plays a crucial role in automating digital certificate enrollment, reducing the manual reliance on network admins across the network infrastructure.
+Addigy, a mobile device management (MDM) platform built specifically for Apple settings in the cloud, enables IT departments to remotely manage devices, adjust settings, administer apps, and enforce security policies on Apple devices.

-This guide explores the practical configuration aspects of deploying SCEP certificates utilizing the combined power of Addigy and SecureW2’s JoinNow Connector PKI.
-By combining the capabilities of Addigy with those of SecureW2’s robust public key infrastructure, organizations can expedite the deployment of SCEP certificates with precision and simplicity.
+This guide explores the practical configuration steps for deploying SCEP certificates using the combined power of Addigy and the SecureW2 JoinNow Connector PKI.
+By combining the capabilities of Addigy with those of SecureW2 robust public key infrastructure, organizations can expedite the deployment of SCEP certificates with precision and simplicity.

-Join us as we break down the complexities of this configuration and show you how to deploy SCEP certificates smoothly using our JoinNow Connector PKI and Managed Device Gateway, enabling you to enhance the security of your network through a streamlined and well-managed certificate deployment process.
+Join us as we break down the complexities of this configuration and show you how to deploy SCEP certificates smoothly with our JoinNow Connector PKI and Managed Device Gateway, enabling you to enhance your network’s security through a streamlined, well-managed certificate deployment process.

 1. Set Up the Managed Device Gateway API in the JoinNow Connector Public Key Infrastructure (PKI)